HOWTO: Set MP3s as Ring Tones for Free [Verizon]

 Also, please post any alternate methods or some good improvements to this method.

-need help says:
+1. need help need help

 verizon changed the interface on the phones so this method is useless now. it wont have select Save As Ringtone in options anymore. any other great ideas